 The members of Spirit Lake Church were especially affirmed by the presence and support of busy administrators and directors.
 The mission trip included the best testimonies and sermons, including worship with Steve Huey, North Pacific Union Native ministries director; Dennis Page, pastor of the Village Church in Berrien Springs, Michigan; David and Cindy White, Adventist Frontier missionaries recently committed to moving to Poplar; and Ken Norton, Montana Conference president, whose Sabbath morning message inspired a deeper commitment to Adventist mission.

 Poplar is the first Adventist Frontier Missions project in North America.
-It sends missionaries to unreached people groups in the 10/40 window and other unreached areas around the world.
+It sends missionaries to unreached people groups in the most unreached areas around the world.
 Their partnership with the North Pacific Union Conference and the Montana Conference demonstrates the growing awareness of the great need in unreached Native communities.
 This project is a small glimpse of the unique blessings God can give when His people collaborate with a humble and cooperative spirit.